 My due date had come and gone.
 And every day after felt like torture.
-Not because I was uncomfortable—yes, I didn’t feel completely amazing—it was because every. single. person. was texting me or calling me asking if I had gone into labor yet.
+Not because I was uncomfortable—yes, I didn’t feel completely amazing—it was because every single person was texting me or calling me asking if I had gone into labor yet.
 Nope.
 No baby.
 I was still pregnant.
 And I was doing ALL the things to encourage our little guy to enter the world (minus the castor oil).
-But finally early Wednesday morning, October 18th, 2017, I woke up at 2:40am with contractions.
+But finally, early Wednesday morning, October 18th, 2017, I woke up at 2:40 am with contractions.
 It was finally happening.
 I was ecstatic and I was ready.
 I was finally going to get to meet our baby and become a mother.
 Here is our birth story. 🙂

 The Birth of Our Son, Baby Liam

-By 5am I was still trying to rest in our bed.
-The contraction timer told me that my contractions were then about 4 to 5 minutes apart and each was lasting a little over a minute long.
+By 5 am I was still trying to rest in our bed.
+The contraction timer told me that my contractions were then about 4 to 5 minutes apart, and each was lasting a little over a minute long.
 This is what some people would consider active labor.
-I was still able to handle the contractions on my own—no help from others—so I was thinking that I was still in early labor.
-Because they were becoming a bit more uncomfortable though and they were speeding up and I was having some bloody show, I thought I should text my birth team to let them know what was happening—my two midwives, my doula, and my birth photographer.
+I was still able to handle the contractions on my own—no help from others—so I thought that I was still in early labor.
+Because they were becoming a bit more uncomfortable, speeding up, and I had some bloody show, I decided to text my birth team to let them know what was happening—my two midwives, my doula, and my birth photographer.

-The contractions were stronger at this point so I knew that progress was being made.
+The contractions were stronger at this point, so I knew that progress was being made.
 She helped me get out of the tub and checked me.
 She told me that I was 3 to 4cm dilated and 90% effaced.
-It may not sound like much but I was thrilled!
-I’ve seen many women think they were further along in labor and only be one or two centimeters dilated so I was nervous that I would be the same.
+It may not sound like much, but I was thrilled!
+I’ve seen many women think they were further along in labor and only be one or two centimeters dilated, so I was nervous that I would be the same.
 3 to 4cm was a great number for only having contractions for a few hours.
 I then got back into the tub.

 If you know me, you know how much I love animals.
 And my first baby will always be Lola, my Pomeranian.
-She was very anxious during my labor so I had to have my mother take her out of the room.
+She was very anxious during my labor, so I had to have my mother take her out of the room.
 My mom told me that she paced back and forth outside my bedroom door as she listened to me labor, like an expecting dad anxiously awaiting to see his wife and baby.
-Aria, our other dog—an Alaskan Klee Kai, was calm and very sweet as she watched, waited and supported me during labor.
+Aria, our other dog—an Alaskan Klee Kai, was calm and sweet as she watched, waited, and supported me during labor.

-Once everyone had finally arrived, they checked me one more time and I was 9.5cm, with just an anterior lip holding my baby back.
-The midwives held the lip while I pushed past it, and once it was reduced my midwife gave me the thumbs up to start pushing!
-This all happened and my water broke around 9:50am.
-I was so excited, but also nervous to start this next stage of labor.
-I first started pushing in the tub, then on the toilet, then by the bed in a squat and on the bed.
+Once everyone had finally arrived, they checked me one more time, and I was 9.5cm, with just an anterior lip holding my baby back.
+The midwives held the lip while I pushed past it, and once it was reduced, my midwife gave me the thumbs up to start pushing!
+This all happened, and my water broke around 9:50 am.
+I was so excited but also nervous to start this next stage of labor.
+I first started pushing in the tub, then on the toilet, then by the bed in a squat, and on the bed.
 You name it.

-Our baby was slowly moving down, but wasn’t getting past the pubic bone.
+Our baby was slowly moving down but wasn’t getting past the pubic bone.
 I became so frustrated.
 I pushed and pushed and pushed.
 It was the most difficult thing–by far–I have ever done in my life.

-After a few low dips, my midwife said that they had to call the ambulance and take us to the hospital.
+After a few low dips, my midwife said they had to call the ambulance and take us to the hospital.
 My heart broke.
 I continued to push with each contraction as Mary Alice was on the phone with EMS.
 My husband, Brian–a man of few words–then told me, “Babe, he’s right there.
 Push him out.
 He’s so close.
 You can do this.
 You have to push harder.”
 I dug down deep and pushed with every fiber of my being.
 It couldn’t end this way.
 I wanted him here with me so badly.

 We love you, Liam.
 I would do it all over again for you.
 Thank you for choosing us as your parents.